lguzzon-scratchbook/gdb/docs/genosdb-examples.md

 Ideal for evaluating throughput, latency, and the stability of GDB in demanding use cases.

 ### [GenosDB - Query Playground](https://estebanrfp.github.io/gdb/examples/sandbox.html)
-A testing environment to experiment with GDB Operators and IA examples
+A testing environment to experiment with GDB Operators and Natural Language for Queries examples

 ### [Edge Operator Testbed](https://estebanrfp.github.io/gdb/examples/edge-operator-testbed.html)
 `$edge` Operator Testbed environment to experiment with GenosDB Operators